Skip to Content

 Final thoughts on Avoidant dismissive attachment style

-If this is affecting your current relationships, seek help from experienced health care professionals.
+If this affects your current relationships, seek help from experienced healthcare professionals.
 They can help you with unresolved issues with caretakers in childhood and heal attachment wounds so that you can form a healthy relationship and experience true intimacy.
-You can also consider seeing a couples therapist with your current partner to improve your emotional closeness.

 Acknowledging your feelings of insecurity can help you deal with difficulties in relationships.
 By working on it, fulfilling relationships are within your reach.